Project Overview

 Xyleme

 Does not have audio.
-This video highlights the creative use of GettyImages photography to elevate the learner's journey.
+This video shows how GettyImages photography was used to make the lesson feel more personal and visual.
 Hosted in Articulate Rise, it showcases a course lesson enriched with interactive elements that make learning feel more personal and visually engaging.

 Does not have audio.
-Step into a world of vibrant vector illustrations!
 This video demonstrates custom visuals sourced from GettyImages, enhanced in Adobe Illustrator, and brought to life in Storyline 360.
 It features a hands-on interaction designed to make complex concepts easier to grasp.

 Please make sure your sound is on.
 This dynamic video combines motion graphics and audio for an immersive learning experience.
 Using animated assets from GettyImages, carefully refined in Adobe Illustrator, the content comes alive in Storyline 360 to engage both the eyes and ears.